 Number of students interviewed for first-year positions.

-Average United States Medical Licensing Examination (USMLE) score of current residents.
-(Average Comprehensive Osteopathic Medical Licensing Examination [COMLEX] scores were not available for more than 70% of programs in the data set.)
+The USMLE Step 1 score variable is the midpoint of a range of scores provided in the survey and selected as representative of scores of those in the program by the survey respondent.
+(Representative Comprehensive Osteopathic Medical Licensing Examination [COMLEX] scores were not available for more than 70% of programs in the data set.)

 Whether the program was a surgical specialty.